 Core breathing trains the deep core system functionally by embracing the relationship of the diaphragm and the pelvic floor.
 Core breathing naturally strengthens the abdominals and pelvic floor while also fostering length and ease in this often tense part of our body.

-As soon as baby is born, begin your core breathing to help the body relearn the proper function, circulate oxygen to the healing tissues and naturally restore tone and strength to the midsection and the pelvic floor.
-The beauty is that core breathing can be done while breastfeeding either seated or side lying.
+As soon as the baby is born, begin your core breathing to help the body relearn the proper function, circulate oxygen to the healing tissues and naturally restore tone and strength to the midsection and the pelvic floor.
+The beauty is that core breathing can be done while breastfeeding either seated or side-lying.

 Breastfeeding allows us to bond with our baby, but it also encourages rest and healing.
-Each time you breastfeed oxytocin is released, which decreases blood pressure and instills calm in the mother.
+Each time you breastfeed oxytocin is released, which decreases blood pressure and instils calm in the mother.